BerkeleyAutomation/siemens_challenge/simulator_instructions.md

 ### Creating object models

-`sim_world/toolbox/parser.py` can handle auto generation of object models out of existing .obj meshes inside the same folder.
+If you have both COLLADA and obj meshes for the same object, `sim_world/relavent_toolbox/parser.py` can handle auto generation of object models out of existing .dae and .obj meshes inside the same folder, assuming 1) they have the same filename 2) the two meshes and the script are in the same folder.
+If you want to use other object names, please change line 20 and 25 to import other .obj and .dae files respectively.

+#### Paint object meshes

+`sim_world/relavent_toolbox/painting_script.py` would go through all the .dae meshes in the same folder as the script and randomly paint them according to custom-specified scheme; please modify "color" field on line 23 if you want to use other schemes for generating colors.
+That field has to be a 3-float(0-1) tuple correspond to RGB values respectively.

+Note that the script currently iterate through all the existing group of meshes and addon colors to it; if the mesh is of only one group, all painted meshes would turn out as a uniformed colored mesh.

 Note that this script requires trimesh; consider using a virtual env with python 3.4+ for that.

 ## Existing demo and scripts